inspector-apm/inspector-laravel/README.md

 ### Attach the Middleware

-To monitor web requests you can attach the `WebMonitoringMiddleware` in your http kernel or use in one or more route groups.
+To monitor web requests you can attach the `WebMonitoringMiddleware` in your http kernel or use in one or more route groups based on your personal needs.

 ```php
 use Inspector\Laravel\Middleware\WebRequestMonitoring;